 What Is Chronic Low Back Pain?

-Low back pain is chronic when it’s been present for more than three months.
+Low back pain becomes chronic pain when it’s been present for more than three months.
 It may result from stresses, disease or an injury on the structures of the body.
 It can vary and may be experienced as muscle pain, nerve pain or bone pain.
-The pain may be stabbing, achy, sharp, dull, vague or well-defined.
+The chronic pain may be stabbing, achy, sharp, dull, vague or well-defined.
 And the pain can range from mild to severe.
 The pain may occur all of the time or when you perform certain actions, such as getting up from a chair or when driving.
 If you have chronic back pain, it’s time to call a physical therapist.

 Causes and Symptoms of Chronic Low Back Pain